gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Collections/README.md

 Given that `BitArray` operations are hardware-accelerated in all modern .NET versions, it quickly boils from a generic `ISet<T>` implementation down to a highly-optimized one, leveraging AVX and SSE vector instructions provided by CPU.
-What a ride just within several lines of code.
+What a ride just within a screen of code.

 </details>